alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 ###3.0 SCOPE
 	Functional testing
-	Performance testing (@Geert: please provide which fields need to be tested and what/how is the expecetd result for them)
+	Performance testing (@Geert: please provide which fields need to be tested and what/how is the expected result for them)

 ### 4.0 FEATURES TO BE TESTED
 	1- Limit machine disk IOPS
 	2- Resources management
 	3- External networks
-	4- AYS automatic snaposhoting
+	4- AYS automatic snapshot
 	5- AYS template for S3
 	6- AYS own cloud
 	7- Import/Export machine features

 ### 5.0 TESTING STRATEGY
 	we need to use the cockpit and AYS blue prints to drive test in these features.
 	@Geert: please provide where we should add the test results as we used to track test results in jenkins but now for cockpit we need to have these result added somewhere (Ex.: push test results to github)

 	## install cockpit
 	- We need to install a stable cockpit somewhere to be used for drive test suites (Ex. be-scale-3)